-161. An AI should classify each of its off-balance sheet exposures (other than default risk exposures) in the banking book as one of the following items:
+165. An AI should classify each of its off-balance sheet exposures (other than default risk exposures) in the banking book as one of the following items:

 Off-balance sheet exposures CCF (other than default risk exposures) in the banking book Corporate/Sovereign/Bank exposures Retail exposures FIRB approach AIRB approach Retail IRB approach 1.
 Direct credit substitutes 100% 100% Own estimate 2.
 Transaction-related contingencies 50% Own estimate Own estimate 3.
 Trade-related contingencies 20% Own estimate Own estimate 4.
 Asset sales with recourse 100% 100% Own estimate 5.
-Forward asset purchases 100% 100% Own estimate
+Forward asset purchases 100% 100% Own estimate 6.

-Off-balance sheet exposures CCF (other than default risk exposures) in the banking book Corporate/Sovereign/Bank exposures Retail exposures FIRB approach AIRB approach Retail IRB approach 6.
 Partly paid-up securities (being an off-balance sheet exposure to the credit risk of the securities purchased from an issuer where only a part of the issue price or nominal face value of the securities has been paid by the institution and the institution will be required to pay the unpaid amount in the future) 100% 100% Own estimate In respect of partly paid-up equity shares, the unpaid portion of which an AI may be called upon by the issuer to pay should be subject to a CCF of 100% and reported under equity exposures, together with the paid-up portion.
-7. Forward forward deposits placed 100% 100% Own estimate 8.
-Note issuance and revolving underwriting facilities 75% Own estimate Own estimate 9.
-Commitments that are unconditionally cancellable without prior notice (i.e. off-balance sheet exposures that do not fall within any of items 1 to 8 and arise from commitments which may be cancelled at any time unconditionally by an AI or which provide for automatic cancellation due to a deterioration in the creditworthiness of the person to whom the commitment has been made ); 0% Own estimate Own estimate
+7. Forward forward deposits placed 45 100% 100% Own estimate 8.
+Note issuance and revolving 75% Own Own

-&lt;sup>44 Where an AI has contracted to receive a deposit (i.e. forward forward deposits taken), failure to deliver by the counterparty may result in an unanticipated change in the AI's interest rate exposures and involve a replacement cost.
+45 Where an AI has contracted to receive a deposit (i.e. forward forward deposits taken), failure to deliver by the counterparty may result in an unanticipated change in the AI's interest rate exposures and involve a replacement cost.
 Such exposure should thus be accorded the same treatment as interest rate contracts.